ihh/funkscene/README.md

 	#PAGE afterlife #( Well, here you are in Heaven.
 Everything it's cracked up to be. #)

-The following version of the `battle` scene is exactly equivalent, and shows how `#GOSUB` pushes its return continuation onto the stack:
+The following version of the `battle` scene is exactly equivalent, if a bit cryptic --- it shows explicitly how `#GOSUB` pushes its return continuation onto the stack:

 	#PAGE battle
 	#SCENE You fight valiantly against the stronger opponent.